 What does successful homeschooling look like?
 Below, three adults who were homeschooled through high school describe what worked for them—and what helped them succeed.

 What about Socialization?

-Many new homeschooling families worry about their children’s socialization.
-This is normal and understandable.
-The good news is that there are many ways to find the social opportunities your child needs to thrive!
-Take some time to learn about what socialization is—and how you can make sure your child’s needs are met.
+Many new homeschooling families worry about their children's socialization.
+Take some time to learn about what socialization is---and how you can make sure your child's needs are met.

 - While there is little research comparing homeschooling styles, what research does exist suggests that students whose parents use a more structured homeschool program perform better on standardized tests than students whose parents are more unstructured.

 - The most consistent finding is the existence of a math gap.
 The reasons for this are still unclear, but it is likely that math is harder for many parents to teach than reading.
 Parents should pay special attention to their children's math education.

 - Homeschool graduates appear to be less likely than other graduates to attend college.
 While college is not for every student, parents homeschooling high school students should make sure college is accessible to their children when they graduate.